momentumlearn/clarkston-react-training/notes/day1.md

 - Install the [React Developer Tools for Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) or the [React Dev Tools for Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/)

+## Exercise

+- Add a subtract button to clicker app

 ## Class-based React components and state

 - Walk through a monolithic version of the TweetShrink app